 ASMs: Anti-seizure medications used for the treatment of many epilepsy syndromes.
-AEDs do not cure epilepsy but most seizures can be prevented by taking medication regularly one or more times a day.
+ASMs do not cure epilepsy but most seizures can be prevented by taking medication regularly one or more times a day.
 For many people, medication makes it possible to live a normal, active life, free of seizures.
 Others may continue to have seizures, but less frequently.

 Emergency epilepsy medication: Medication that has been prescribed for the treatment of prolonged seizures or a cluster of seizures.
-The most common type of emergency medication prescribed is buccal or nasal midazolam.
-Rectal Valium has been used in the past but is not often prescribed for use as an emergency epilepsy medication.
+The most common type of emergency medication prescribed is buccal or intranasal midazolam.
+Clonazepam drops are a less commonly prescribed emergency medication and rectal Diazepam has been used in the past but is no longer often prescribed for use as an emergency epilepsy medication.
 Medication information is included in a child's Emergency Medication Management Plan, and this must be kept up to date.
-Only staff who have received child-specific training in the emergency administration of midazolam can administer this medication.
+Only staff who have received child-specific training in the emergency administration of emergency epilepsy medication within the past 2 years can administer this medication.